The first time I made these vegan dinner rolls it was borne out of necessity I tell you! Well….yes, necessity dammit!

 - Add the yeast, sugar, warm water and salt to a mixing bowl and mix.

-- Then add the flour and mix using the stand mixers dough hooks for 10 minutes at medium speed.
+- Now add the flour and mix using your stand mixers dough hooks for 10 minutes at medium speed.

 - Remove the batter from the mixing bowl, add more flour and knead it with your hands, adding more flour as needed until the dough is no longer sticky.